Diverse Home Learning Resources

 A student can be bright, curious, and capable while still needing explicit support with systems, routines, or task initiation.

 Flexible learning gives families room to personalize, but it can also remove external structure.
-Some learners thrive with that freedom.
+Some students thrive with that freedom.
 Others need routines, visual plans, accountability, and coaching to make flexibility workable.

 Executive function support may help when a student understands the work but struggles to begin, organize, remember, pace, or complete it.